In Erie Our first destination was Presque Isle State Park, where we drove around the peninsula. We saw Canada Geese, ducks and a Great Blue Heron.

 And to think I didn’t want a moon roof, when we were car shopping.
 I didn’t want to spend the extra money.
 The car on the lot that we liked came with a moon roof.
 I am glad that we got a moon roof, because it enabled me to capture a couple good photographs of the eagle!

-We sat and watched a group of Canadian Geese farther along on Wildlife Drive.
+We sat and watched a group of Canada Geese farther along on Wildlife Drive.

 The quiet didn’t last for long!